Practice Tip: When You Must Notify the Executive Director

 Note: your broker will receive a copy of your notification.

 Once your notification is received, the executive director will review the circumstances that relate to your event to determine an outcome, considering all relevant facts.
-In some cases, the executive director may request additional information.
+In some cases, the Registrar may request additional information.

-If you are unsure if you need to notify the executive director, contact RECA or provide notification anyway; there is no cost to do so and it’s better to be safe than sorry.
+If you are unsure if you need to notify the Registrar, contact RECA or provide notification anyway; there is no cost to do so and it’s better to be safe than sorry.

-If you do not immediately notify the executive director, it is a breach of the Real Estate Act Rules.
+If you do not immediately notify the Registrar, it is a breach of the Real Estate Act Rules.

-Brokers: You Also Need to Notify the Executive Director
+Brokers: You Also Need to Notify the Registrar

 Brokers have the additional responsibility to notify RECA when certain brokerage information changes or is amended.